dywa-varaprasad/how-to-contribute-to-open-source/README.md

 - ["How to get started with Open Source" by Sayan Chowdhury](https://www.hackerearth.com:443/getstarted-opensource/) - This article covers the resources for contributing to open source for beginners based on their favorite language interest.
 - ["Browse good first issues to start contributing to open source"](https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/) - GitHub now helps you find good first issues to start contributing to open source.
 - ["How to Contribute to Open Source Project" by Maryna Z](https://rubygarage.org/blog/how-contribute-to-open-source-projects) - This comprehensive article is directed towards businesses (but still useful for individual contributors) where it talks about why, how, and what open-source projects to contribute to.
-- ["start-here-guidelines" by Andrei](https://github.com/zero-to-mastery/start-here-guidelines) - Lets Git started in the world of opensource, starting in the opensource playground.
-Especially designed for education and practical experience purposes.
+- ["start-here-guidelines" by Andrei](https://github.com/zero-to-mastery/start-here-guidelines) - let's Get started in the world of open source, starting in the open-source playground.
+Specially designed for education and practical experience purposes.
 - ["Getting Started with Open Source" by NumFocus](https://github.com/numfocus/getting-started-with-open-source) - a GitHub repo that helps contributors overcome barriers to entry in open-source.
 - ["Opensoure-4-everyone" by Chryz-hub](https://github.com/chryz-hub/opensource-4-everyone) - A repository on everything related to open source.
-This is a project to help with GitHub membership visibility, practice with basic and advance git commands, getting started with open source, and more.
+This is a project to help with GitHub membership visibility, practice with basic and advanced Git commands, getting started with open source, and more.
 - ["Open Advice"](http://open-advice.org/) - Knowledge collection from a wide variety of Free Software projects.
-It answers the question what 42 prominent contributors would have liked to know when they started so you can get a head-start no matter how and where you contribute.
+It answers the question of what 42 prominent contributors would have liked to know when they started so you can get a head-start no matter how and where you contribute.
 - ["GitHub Skills"](https://skills.github.com) - Level up your skills with GitHub Skills.
 Our friendly bot will take you through a series of fun, practical projects to learn the skills you need in no time—and share helpful feedback along the way.
 - ["Ten simple rules for helping newcomers become contributors to open projects"](https://doi.org/10.1371/journal.pcbi.1007296) - This article covers rules based on studies of many communities and experiences of members, leaders, and observers.
 - ["Step-by-Step guide to contributing on GitHub"](https://www.dataschool.io/how-to-contribute-on-github/) - a step-by-step guide with supporting visuals and links regarding the whole process of contributing to an open source project.